CtrlK

 Actionability

 No concrete code, commands, or executable examples anywhere.
-The entire skill is abstract descriptions and bullet-point lists of technologies.
-The 'Instructions' section has four vague steps like 'Collect traces, profiles, and load tests to isolate bottlenecks' with no specifics on how to do any of it.
-There is nothing copy-paste ready or directly executable.
+The entire skill is abstract descriptions and tool name-dropping.
+The 'Instructions' section has four vague steps ('Collect traces, profiles, and load tests to isolate bottlenecks') with no specific commands, configurations, or code snippets.
+Nothing is copy-paste ready.

 1 / 3